Teaching your tiny toddler complex mathematical concepts often seems impossible to most parents.

-Montessori Materials are amongst the cornerstones of Montessori Philosophy that promote children to develop through hands-on activities and self-directed play.
+Montessori Materials are among the cornerstones of Montessori Philosophy that promote children to development through hands-on activities and self-directed play.

 Concrete representation for abstract concepts can help simplify the topics as well as provide children with a tangible source to fully comprehend the topics.

 One such Montessori Mathematics Material is the Montessori Number Rods which provide children with appropriate sensorial stimuli.

-Montessori Number Rods are amongst the most common mathematical material as well as the Montessori Sensorial curriculum.
+Montessori Number Rods are among the most common mathematical material as well as the Montessori Sensorial curriculum.